 These days everyone speaks about the benefits of an ePMA solution.
 Therefore, I was glad that Mark took a fresh approach and just briefly mentioned the well-known advantages of an ePMA solution – such as no handwriting to interpret, being unable to prescribe unavailable drugs and clarity as to what has been dispensed – and then mainly focused on the potential risks and challenges the introduction of an ePMA system might bring – such as upfront costs software, the required hardware, continuous training of the staff and even inappropriate selection of medication.
 Acknowledging these risks is really important and the only way to successfully mitigate them and improve the success of the overall digital transformation journey.

-Dr Dayer's lecture was preceded by David Chalkley, Deputy CCIO and Digital Clinical Safety Lead at Taunton and Somerset NHS Foundation Trust.
+Dr Dayer's lecture was preceded by David Chalkley, Deputy CCIO and Digital Clinical Safety Lead at Somerset NHS Foundation Trust.

 He also commented on the importance of having all the medication data stored in open format (openEHR) and the wider potential of setting up a vendor-neutral clinical data repository.
 This approach gives them full and unlimited access to all medication data and the option of saving other clinical data as well.